ninehusky/nineramen/README.md

 These word-emoji connections will be precisely what the nineramen app will rely on - ideally, in the future there will be a global database of word-emoji connections that can be added from any user with an account in the nineramen system.

-## What about mean people?
+## What about people who say offensive things?

-The most memorable copypastas, in my opinion, are those that make fun of a certain type of people (e.g., gamers).
-In fact, I can't think of a copypasta off the top of my head that *doesn't* engage in some form of ridiculing.
-With this in mind, I don't think I could make an emojipasta-centered app that completely avoids the possibility of teasing.

-That being said, there are obvious groups of people that should not be made fun of with a copypasta.
-To spell this out further, I mean that it is unacceptable to ridicule people of certain ethnicities, sexual orientations, etc. While I can't control what a user will type into the app, I'm working on a way for users to be able to report offensive word-emoji pairs so that admins can remove problematic ones.
+There are obvious groups of people that should not be made fun of with a copypasta.
+To spell this out further, I mean that it is unacceptable to ridicule certain ethnicities, sexual orientations, etc. While I can't control what a user will type into the app, I'm working on a way for users to be able to report offensive word-emoji pairs so that admins can remove problematic ones.

 ## Development Timeline